literallysofia/feup-cgra/README.md

 # feup-cgra
-Projects developed for Computer Graphics class.
+Projects for the Computer Graphics (CGRA) class of the Master in Informatics and Computer Engineering (MIEIC) at the Faculty of Engineering of the University of Porto (FEUP).